 Share Reserve.
-A total of 2,003,956 shares of our common stock have been initially authorized and reserved for issuance under the 2019 Plan.
-As of December 31, 2019, we had not granted any awards under the 2019 Plan.
-In addition, the number of shares of our common stock reserved for issuance under our 2019 Plan is subject to an automatic increase on January 1 of each calendar year through January 1, 2029, in an amount equal to the lesser of 5.0% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase, 1,000,000 or a lesser number of shares as determined by the board of directors.
+A total of 9,496,699 shares of our common stock have been initially authorized and reserved for issuance under the 2019 Plan.
+Prior to the date hereof, we have granted options to purchase 1,653,432 shares at a weighted average exercise price of \$1.86 per share under the 2019 Plan.
+We have also granted options to purchase 638,076 shares of common stock to certain of our officers and employees under the 2019 Plan as of the date hereof at an exercise price equal to the initial public offering price per share.
+In addition, the number of shares of our common stock reserved for issuance under our 2019 Plan is subject to an automatic increase on January 1 of each calendar year through January 1, 2029, in an amount equal to the lesser of 5.0% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase or a lesser number of shares as determined by the board of directors.

-Shares subject to stock awards granted under our 2019 Plan that are forfeited, canceled, reacquired by us prior to vesting, expired (whether voluntarily or involuntarily), satisfied without the issuance of shares or withheld upon the exercise of a stock option or settlement of an award to cover the exercise price or tax withholding or otherwise terminated (other than by exercise) will be deemed not to have been issued for purposes of determining the maximum number of shares to be issued under the 2019 Plan.
+Shares subject to stock awards granted under our 2019 Plan that are forfeited, canceled, reacquired by us prior to vesting, expired (whether voluntarily) or involuntarily), satisfied without the issuance of shares or withheld upon the exercise of a stock option or settlement of an award to cover the exercise price or tax withholding or otherwise terminated (other than by exercise) will be deemed not to have been issued for purposes of determining the maximum number of shares to be issued under the 2019 Plan.
 If any shares of common stock issued pursuant to a stock award are forfeited back to or repurchased or reacquired by us for any reason, the shares that are forfeited or repurchased will revert to and again become available for issuance under the 2019 Plan for all purposes other than the grant of incentive stock options.